aroratarunit/vidalytics/README.md

 - File descriptions:-
 	- Apis:-
-		- api_add_to_cart.php (POST) - This api used to add product to the cart.
+		- api/index.php?action=add_to_cart (POST) - This api used to add product to the cart.
-		- api_cart_products.php (GET) - This api used to get all the cart products with order summary.
+		- api/index.php?action=cart_products (GET) - This api used to get all the cart products with order summary.
-		- api_clear_all_cart.php (POST) - This api used to clear all the cart products.
+		- api/index.php?action=clear_cart (POST) - This api used to clear all the cart products.

-	- Used Controller file (api_controller.php) :- It's managing all the requests,queries,offers,discounts.
+	- Product Controller file (classes/product_controller.php) :- It's managing all the requests,queries,offers,discounts.
+	Currently Cart Total is coming along with cart products.
 	- widget.html:- This file used to manage UI and frontend scripts.
 	- widget.js :- This file used to create html element.
+	- index.html :- This file just to give an example how to integrate script file.

 ### Access the widget.
 	- Include the widget.js script into your root index.html file.